Shelby Township woman saved a life, then took on Mounts Everest, Kilimanjaro

 Emily went through the evaluation process and learned she was a good match for Ryan.
 Then she joined a gym to lose weight and get as healthy as possible for the surgery.
 Both decisions changed her life.

-After she recovered from the surgery, Emily joined Kidney Donor Athletes, an organization that promotes the healthy lifestyle donors can experience after they give.
+After she recovered from the surgery, Emily joined Kidney Donor Athletes, an organization that promotes the healthy lifestyle organ donors can experience after they give.
 They initially interacted through Zoom but when Covid-19 restrictions began to lift, they set their sights on Mt.
 Kilimanjaro in Tanzania.

 “It was a physical feat unlike anything I’ve ever attempted before and it kicked off a totally new love of mountain climbing that I had not experienced before,” she said.

 “I’m healthier now than I ever was before my donation,” Emily said.
-“I just feel like it’s a great thing to share with potential living kidney donors, so they know that their health and their life and their ability to thrive after donation is not compromised in any way.
+“I just feel like it’s a great thing to share with potential living kidney donors, so they know that their health and their life and their ability to thrive after donating is not compromised in any way.
 They can go on to continue to live an exciting, fulling life.”

 To find out more about living organ donation, visit golm.org/livingdonation.